-Admittedly, there is still no law to replace the National Identification Authority of India Bill 2010 and even Aadhaar Bill, 2016 claims not to do so but the absence of law on privacy and data protection reveals that cart remain parked before the horse.
+Admittedly, there is still no law to replace the National Identification Authority of India Bill 2010 and even Aadhaar Bill, 2016 claims not to do so but the absence of a law on privacy and data protection reveals that cart remains parked before the horse.

 My Call Detail Records and A Citizen’s Right to Privacy by Arun Jaitley as Leader of Opposition, Rajya Sabha.
 It must be recalled that referring to the incident of surveillance of his mobile phones, in an article published in Gujarati, Hindi, Urdu & English (Source: http://www.bjp.org), he wrote,

-“Firstly, every citizen in India has a right to privacy.
+“Firstly, every citizen in India has the right to privacy.
 His right to privacy is an inherent aspect of his personal liberty.
-Interference in the right to privacy is an interference in his personal liberty by a process which is not fair, just or reasonable.
+Interference in the right to privacy is interference in his personal liberty by a process which is not fair, just or reasonable.
 A person’s Call Detail Records can throw up details of several transactions.
-In the case of an average citizen it can reflect on his relationships.
-In the case of a professional or a business person it can reflect on his financial transactions.
-In the case of a journalist it can reveal the identity of his sources.
-In the case of a politician it can reveal the identity of the person with whom he has regular access.
+In the case of an average citizen, it can reflect on his relationships.
+In the case of a professional or a business person, it can reflect on his financial transactions.
+In the case of a journalist, it can reveal the identity of his sources.
+In the case of a politician, it can reveal the identity of the person with whom he has regular access.
 Every person has ‘a right to be left alone’.”

-Revealing how power clouds human intelligence, Jaitley and his ministerial colleagues do not comprehend messier consequences of breach of privacy anymore.
+Revealing how power clouds human intelligence, Jaitley and his ministerial colleagues do not comprehend messier consequences of the breach of privacy anymore.
 He wrote the article on April 17, 2013.
-It is available on BJP’s website demonstrating the gulf between what is preached and what is practiced.
+It is available on BJP’s website demonstrating the gulf between what is preached and what is practised.

-Prime Minister Narendra Modi’s U turn on 12 digit biometric aadhaar number which admittedly poses threat to national security after 21st May, 2014 when BJP led coalition became the ruling party at the centre.
+Prime Minister Narendra Modi’s U-turn on 12 digits biometric aadhaar number which admittedly poses threat to national security after 21st May, 2014 when BJP led coalition became the ruling party at the centre.
 Considerations other than truth have given birth to Modi government’s faith in biometric aadhaar.
-The issuance of aadhaar numbers to large number of residents of India does not make it a program in national interest.
+The issuance of aadhaar numbers to the large number of residents of India does not make it a program in the national interest.

 Following twelve questions reveal why civil liberties and human rights movements are against aadhaar related projects and aadhaar like projects across the world:

-Doesn’t linking of LPG subsidy with direct benefit scheme, jan dhan yojna with aadhar made it “mandatory” contrary to its continued claim in aadhaar enrolment form that it is “voluntary” tantamount to breach of trust?
+Doesn’t linking of LPG subsidy with direct benefit scheme, Jan Dhan yojana with aadhar made it “mandatory” contrary to its continued claim in aadhaar enrolment form that it is “voluntary” tantamount to breach of trust?

-What is the guarantee that whosoever controls Centralized Database of Indians will not become autocrat like Hosni Mubarak and Asif Ali Zardari who handed over their citizens’ database to US Government?
+What is the guarantee that whosoever controls Centralized Database of Indians will not become autocrats like Hosni Mubarak and Asif Ali Zardari who handed over their citizens’ database to US Government?

 Isn’t the entire UID/aadhaar related exercise meant to provide market for biometric and surveillance technology companies and World Bank’s partners like International Business Machines (IBM), Gemalto, Intel, Safran Group, Microsoft, and Pfizer, France and South Korea?
 There is an extraordinary dependence on corporations, many of them companies with close links with foreign intelligence agencies.
 How are the implications of this factor being dealt with?